Susmita814/TextUtils/README.md

-# TextUtils
+# OnlineStore
-I developed this TextUtils website using react framework to manupulate texts/words.
+I developed this OnlineStore website using react framework to sale constraction products online.